 2.2 Authorized Users.
 User subscriptions are for a designated number of concurrent Users and cannot be shared or used by more than the designated number of concurrent Users.
-In the event that you wish to increase the number of authorized Users under your Subscription, please contact our sales team through our website at: https://info.evidencepartners.com/contact_sales.
+In the event that you wish to increase the number of authorized Users under your Subscription, please contact your Account Executive or our sales team through our website at: https://info.distillersr.com/contact_sales

 2.3 Suspension of Services.
 Suspensions may occur is Customer’s account is 30 days or more overdue (except with respect to charges then under reasonable and good faith dispute) or in the event of a violation of these Terms of Service or the Acceptable Use Policy.
 Vendor reserves the right to suspend the Service provided to Customer, without liability to Vendor, until such amounts are paid in full or violation is resolved.

 3. Use of the Service.